SAINT CLARE OF ASSISI

 Monday - Thursday - 9:00 a.m. to 4:00 p.m.

 Friday - 9:00 a.m. to 2:00 p.m.
-The staff works remotely on Fridays.
+The staff work remotely on Fridays.
 You may contact our staff members via this link.

 Picture